Rules and Regulations for KOK Champions, Title Fights and Rankings

 MEDICAL TESTS

-Prior to participation in each Designated Event, Fighter agrees, at its own expense, to provide IBF with the results of Fighter’s HIV test, Hepatitis B and C tests, CT scan and/or MRI tests and any other tests as IBF may reasonably require and request from time to time.
-Such tests shall be performed by a registered practicing medical practitioner (whose credentials are satisfactory to IBF).
+Prior to participation in each Designated Event, Fighter obligates himself, at its own expense, to provide IBF, when asked, with the results of Fighter’s HIV test, Hepatitis B and C tests, CT scan and/or MRI tests and any other tests as IBF may reasonably require and request from time to time, in case if any tests are positive fighter obligates to inform the organizer immediately.
+Such tests shall be performed by a registered practicing medical practitioner.

 RIGHTS